Psychoanalysis: A brief history

 Both styles of therapy have great benefits, so the choice of treatment really depends on personal preference.
 Some clients benefit from a combination of both therapies.
 All this can be discussed with your therapist as you progress.

 How has the practice of psychoanalysis changed since Freud's day?

-Freud's original ideas have been developed by numerous thinkers and philosophers, leading to the many different forms of psychotherapy on offer today.
+Freud's original ideas have been developed - and often, challenged - by numerous thinkers and philosophers, leading to the many different forms of psychotherapy on offer today.

 Freud's erstwhile disciple Carl Jung, for example, the founder of analytical psychology, felt it was limiting to suggest only past experiences determined our behaviour.
 Jung believed that our future desires - including our view of the purpose, meaning and value of life - profoundly affected our behaviour too.
 Later, in Sixties Britain, the psychoanalyst and existential philosopher RD Laing further expanded Freud's ideas when he came up with his own ground-breaking theories about the part played by society, and the family, in the development of psychosis.
 Other famous thinkers to have borrowed from Freud's theories include Klein, Derrida, Lacan, Kierkegaard, Wittgenstein and Nietzsche.

 At Face to Face Therapia we draw on this very broad tradition of psychoanalysis.
 It's our firm belief that no one individual, however brilliant, can be entirely 'right', or conversely, entirely 'wrong'.
 In our opinion, the wisest approach to psychological distress borrows from the greatest minds that have existed.

 If you're in any form of distress, psychotherapy can bring relief.
 For more information, or to book an appointment with us, please contact us